-Financial Regulation D - Audit, Control and Irregularities
+Financial regulation D - audit, control, and irregularities

-- D1.
-The County Treasurer is responsible for carrying out a continuous internal audit in line with the Accounts and Audit (England) Regulations 2015. - D2.
-SLT members must co-operate with, and provide all necessary information for, the Internal Audit Section and our external auditor in a timely manner. - D3.
-SLT members are responsible for setting up effective and efficient arrangements for internal control.
-They will ask the County Treasurer for advice on any significant matter if the principles of internal control prove difficult to put into practice or maintain. - D4.
-SLT members must let the County Treasurer know immediately about all instances of potential and actual irregularity which affect our finances. - D5.
-The County Treasurer, or their authorised representative, must be given reasonable access to our property and to see any documents, records and computer files they may need for the audit.
-They can also ask staff and members for information and explanations if they think this is necessary for that audit and that they are promptly provided. - D6.
-Depending on any related legal requirements, the Head of Audit and Financial Services and Chief Internal Auditor will have the right to report directly to the Chief Executive, to any member of Cabinet and the Audit and Standards Committee.
+- D1 The County Treasurer is responsible for carrying out a continuous internal audit in line with the Accounts and Audit (England) Regulations 2015. - D2 SLT members must co-operate with, and provide all necessary information for, the Internal Audit Section and our external auditor in a timely manner. - D3 SLT members are responsible for setting up effective and efficient arrangements for internal control.
+They will ask the County Treasurer for advice on any significant matter if the principles of internal control prove difficult to put into practice or maintain. - D4 SLT members must let the County Treasurer know immediately about all instances of potential and actual irregularity which affect our finances. - D5 The County Treasurer or his authorised representative, must be given reasonable access to our property and to see any documents, records, and computer files they may need for the audit.
+He can also ask staff and members for information and explanations if he thinks this is necessary for that audit and that they are promptly provided. - Depending on any related legal requirements, the Head of Audit & Financial Services and Chief Internal Auditor will have the right to report directly to the Chief Executive, to any member of Cabinet and the Audit and Standards Committee.
 Where appropriate responses to audit recommendations have not been made within a reasonable period the County Treasurer may refer the matter to the Audit and Standards Committee for further action.